What Type of Cinnamon Is Good for You? Ceylon for Safe Daily Consumption

 Health Benefits of Cinnamon

-Cinnamon isn't just a tasty addition to your meals—it also has a range of potential health benefits.
-Some of the key advantages include:
+Cinnamon isn't just a tasty addition to your meals—it also has a range of potential health benefits supported by clinical research.
+Some key advantages include:

 But again, the question remains: what type of cinnamon is good for you?
-Let's dive deeper into the options.
+Let's explore the historical context and critical usage boundaries.

 Health Benefits of Cinnamon